 Southern Cornbread vs Regular Cornbread

 The main issue usually boils down to sugar or no sugar, wheat or no wheat, because cornbread was an everyday staple food in the South for many years, and it did not usually include sugar or expensive wheat flour.
 To this day, many Southern bakers and cooks make their cornbread savory, not sweet.
 In the Northern states, wheat flour was easier to produce and often added to cornbread, along with molasses, for sweetening the bread.

-- Flour: Half cornmeal and half flour gives the cornbread a pleasant, cakey texture.
-All-purpose flour works perfectly.
+- Flour: Half cornmeal and half all-purpose flour gives the cornbread a pleasant texture.

 - Cornmeal: Make sure to use plain cornmeal, not self-rising meal or cornbread mix.

-- Sugar: Plain granulated sugar is fine, or you can substitute raw sugar.
+- Sugar: Plain granulated sugar or you can substitute raw sugar.

 - Baking Powder: You’ll need baking powder, not baking soda.

 - Milk: Whole milk will add the most flavor, but reduced fat will also work.